Back to blog

 Two Pointers: The Pattern Inside Sorted Array Problems

-two pointer technique two pointers two pointer algorithm two pointers leetcode coding patterns sorted array sliding window vs two pointers 3sum two pointers coding interview patterns dsa patterns
+two pointer technique two pointers two pointer algorithm two pointers leetcode competitive programming sorted array sliding window vs two pointers 3sum two pointers coding interview patterns two pointers linked list

 I've been breaking down coding patterns that took me too long to internalize.
 The two pointer technique is the one I wish I'd studied first.
 It shows up in so many problems on LeetCode and in coding interviews that understanding it early would have saved me hours of brute-force attempts.